Board of Directors

 Clare O'Kelly

-Board Member - Executive Director
+Board Member - CEO

 Clare is passionate about the creation of ethical and cooperative business models that can bring about significant social and economic change for those most in need including young people, families living in poverty and people with disability.
 After working for over 30 years with Aboriginal community-controlled organisations and Traditional Owner groups striving to build strong, ethical and successful business models, Clare became a co-founder of the Outback Academy Australia in 2013.
 Clare also brings her experience during that time is building Aboriginal and other workforce development programs from entry levels to tertiary pathways and employment.